Agoric/documentation/main/guides/getting-started/syncing-up.md

 # Syncing Up on Mainnet

-Tune in to [Network Upgrades Governance](https://community.agoric.com/c/governance/network-upgrades/15) in the [Agoric Community Forum](https://community.agoric.com/) for upcoming changes to mainnet node operations, including deployment of new [agoric-sdk software releases](https://github.com/Agoric/agoric-sdk/releases).
+Tune in to [Network Upgrades Governance](https://community.agoric.com/c/governance/network-upgrades/15) in the [Agoric Community Forum](https://community.agoric.com/) for changes to mainnet node operations, including deployment of new [agoric-sdk software releases](https://github.com/Agoric/agoric-sdk/releases).

 Mainnet operation is supported on a peer-to-peer basis.
+Much of the discussion is on the [Agoric discord server](https://agoric.com/discord).
 [Validator profiles](https://community.agoric.com/c/validators/validator-profiles/24)
 highlight relevant community contributions.
 For example, guides for state-sync server setup are available from